Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-events/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Works with the Infomaniak API v2

-**Important Notes:**

 * The API call may take more than 10 seconds.
 The default timeout is 28 seconds.
 * Known service categories that can be filtered with `--service`: